Mitigating Unintended Memorization with LoRA in Federated Learning for LLMs: Abstract

 \section{Abstract}

 Federated learning (FL) is a popular paradigm for collaborative training which avoids direct data exposure between clients.
-However, data privacy issues still remain: FL-trained large language models are capable of memorizing and completing phrases and sentences contained in training data when given with their prefixes.
+However, data privacy issues still remain: FL-trained large language models are capable of memorizing and completing phrases and sentences contained in training data when given their prefixes.
 Thus, it is possible for adversarial and honest-but-curious clients to recover training data of other participants simply through targeted prompting.
-In this work, we demonstrate that a popular and simple fine-tuning strategy, low-rank adaptation (LoRA), reduces memorization during FL up to a factor of 10.
-We study this effect by performing a medical question-answering fine-tuning task and injecting multiple replicas of out-of-distribution sensitive sequences drawn from an external clinical dataset.
-We observe a reduction in memorization for a wide variety of Llama 2 and 3 models, and find that LoRA can reduce memorization in centralized learning as well.
-Furthermore, we show that LoRA can be combined with other privacy-preserving techniques such as gradient clipping and Gaussian noising, secure aggregation, and Goldfish loss to further improve record-level privacy while maintaining performance.
+In this work, we demonstrate that a popular and simple fine-tuning strategy, low-rank adaptation (LoRA), reduces memorization during FL by a factor of up to 10 without significant performance cost.
+We study this effect by performing fine-tuning tasks in high-risk domains such as medicine, law, and finance.
+We observe a reduction in memorization for a wide variety of model families, from 1B to 70B parameters.
+We find that LoRA can reduce memorization in centralized learning as well, and we compare how the memorization patterns differ.
+Furthermore, we study the effect of hyperparameters and show that LoRA can be combined with other privacy-preserving techniques such as gradient clipping and Gaussian noise, secure aggregation, and Goldfish loss to further improve record-level privacy while maintaining performance.